Zhou-lab-SUDA/Genomic_China_Acinetobacter/README.md

 Please ensure that these tools are installed and accessible in your environment if full reproduction of the analysis is intended.

+## Reproduction

+We provide a reproducible workflow (`Main.py`), which integrates `Network.py`, `Speed.py`, `Degree.py`, and `City_Attr.py` as referenced earlier.
+Running this script reproduces most of the analytical results and figure visualizations presented in the paper.

 ## Citation

 If you use this repository, its code, or processed source files in your work, please cite the accompanying paper: